Warpage Reduction Gusset

 When it came time to print its mirror sister in pink, I tried adding in some gussets to support the wall that had collapsed.
 I used 4 of them evenly spaced.
 It worked quite well.
 Sorry about the blurry pic.
 I didn't check it before I cut the gussets off.

 This works well when you know exactly where your part is prone to warping.

 Using your favorite mesh editing program, align the bottom of the part and the bottom of the gusset to the same plane.
 Scale if necessary.
 Move/Rotate Gusset so that it is supporting the wall that needs to be reinforced.
 The chamfered tip can be aligned so that it just barely enters the wall it is supporting.

 After printing, cut off with some wire snips and sand if needed.
 If you placed it right, you will not need to patch.

 Liked ByView All

 Give a Shout Out

 Warpage Reduction Gusset by Printed_Solid is licensed under the Creative Commons - Attribution - Share Alike license.

-We're sure Printed_Solid would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure Printed_Solid would love to see what you've printed.
+Please document your print and share a Make with the community.